Sakartu/stringinfo/README.md

 If the input contains all-hex strings, this plugin XOR's all input strings with eachother and prints the result as a hex string.

 ## DecodeHexPlugin
 If the input contains all-hex strings, this plugin will try to decode the bytes using commonly used encodings.
+Control characters will be filtered from the result, to keep your terminal from breaking.
+If the resulting string without control characters is empty, or if the decoding failed, the result will be marked as <invalid>

 ## AlphabetPlugin
 This plugin tries to map the input string(s) to the alphabet, bytewise.
 If the input string is a hex string, it will be converted to decimals first, also bytewise.